 Head south and start exploring!

 The Bay of Girolata offers an exceptional natural landscape dominated by a Genoese fort.
 The Corsican coastline was once dotted with these forts in the 16th century, when the island belonged to the Republic of Genoa.
 You will be able to go around the Scandola Nature Reserve which comprises both marine and terrestrial areas.
 Finally, the 40km-long rugged Revellata Peninsula is perfect for boaters.
 Small creeks, fine sand and turquoise blue waters will allow you to take a dip in complete privacy and relaxation.

 Rousse Island is only a short sail away, about 10 nautical miles.
 You’ll be able to reach this town in one day, in less than 2 hours.
 During your navigation, you can make a stopover in Algajola.
 There you can also visit a citadel dating from the Genoese occupation, and you can enjoy the large beach that stretches to the north of the town.
 Rousse Island is a particularly popular seaside resort in Corsica.
 Moor in the port and go for a walk in the old town.
 Then go for a walk on the Pietra Peninsula and explore the Genoese tower and the old lighthouse.
-You can then continue your navigation further north and reach Saint Florent.
+You can then continue your navigation further north from Calvi and reach Saint Florent.
 You can settle down at Loto Beach, then moor in the harbour for the night.
-Pro tip: Reserve your berth online in advance!
+Pro tip: Reserve the berth for your yacht online in advance!

 Our team of experts is at your disposal to organise your very own cruise.
 Your online request will be dealt with shortly.
 One of our advisors will contact you by email or by phone.
 Free quotes, without engagement.Contact one of our advisors